Conspiracy theories and where to find them on TikTok: Limitations

-Future research should also critically investigate potential biases present in the data returned by the TikTok Research API and compare it with real data gathered directly from TikTok.
-We plan to continue the current work integrating multi-modal data in the classification pipeline, such as keyframes of the video, and extend this study to other online media platforms and other newly released models.
-Additionally, RAG (Retrieval-Augmented Generation) could be used to add context to the prompts for the LLM, enhancing the model's understanding and accuracy.
+Future research should critically examine potential biases in the data provided by the TikTok Research API and compare it with datasets collected directly from the platform.
+Enhancing the current work could involve incorporating multimodal data, such as video keyframes, into the classification pipeline.
+This approach may improve the robustness of the analysis.
+Similarly, extending the study to other online media platforms and evaluating newly released and bigger models would broaden its scope and applicability.
+Additionally, employing Retrieval-Augmented Generation (RAG) to provide contextual information in prompts for LLMs could improve the model's comprehension and accuracy.
+Further investigation should also focus on a more detailed quantitative analysis of the behavioral patterns of conspiracy content creators, tracking how these behaviors evolve over time.
+Such studies could shed light on the dynamics of conspiracy theory propagation across platforms.